 There will be an unpaid meal period of half (1/2) an hour for all employees working five (5) or more hours on any day.
-Employees must clock out and in for meal periods.
+Employees working ten (10) hours or more per day shall receive one unpaid meal period of one half (1/2) hour for each five (5) hours of work per day, including overtime.
+Employees may be required to punch out and in for meal periods.